-2020 Equity Incentive Plan
+2021 Equity Incentive Plan

-Our board of directors adopted the 2020 Equity Incentive Plan, or the 2020 Plan, in 2020, and our stockholders approved the 2020 Plan in 2020.
-The 2020 Plan will become effective upon the execution of the underwriting agreement for this offering.
-The 2020 Plan will be the successor to our 2015 Equity Incentive Plan, or the 2015 Plan, which is described below.
-Once the 2020 Plan becomes effective, no further grants will be made under the 2015 Plan.
+Our board of directors adopted the 2021 Equity Incentive Plan, or the 2021 Plan, in January 2021, and our stockholders approved the 2021 Plan in January 2021.
+The 2021 Plan will become effective upon the execution of the underwriting agreement for this offering.
+The 2021 Plan will be the successor to our 2015 Equity Incentive Plan, or the 2015 Plan, which is described below.
+Once the 2021 Plan becomes effective, no further grants will be made under the 2015 Plan.

 Types of Awards.
-Our 2020 Plan provides for the grant of incentive stock options, or ISOs, nonstatutory stock options, or NSOs, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance-based awards and other awards, or collectively, awards.
+Our 2021 Plan provides for the grant of incentive stock options, or ISOs, nonstatutory stock options, or NSOs, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance-based awards and other awards, or collectively, awards.
 ISOs may be granted only to our employees, including our officers, and the employees of our affiliates.
 All other awards may be granted to our employees, including our officers, our non-employee directors and consultants and the employees and consultants of our affiliates.

 Authorized Shares.
-The maximum number of shares of common stock that may be issued under our 2020 Plan is shares.
-The number of shares of common stock reserved for issuance under our 2020 Plan will automatically increase on January 1 of each year, beginning on January 1, 2021, and continuing through and including January 1, 2030, by % of the total number of shares of common stock outstanding on December 31 of the immediately preceding calendar year, or a lesser number of shares determined by our board prior to the applicable January 1st.
-The maximum number of shares that may be issued upon the exercise of ISOs under our 2020 Plan is three times the share reserve, or shares.
+Initially, the maximum number of shares of our common stock that may be issued under our 2021 Plan after it becomes effective will be shares, which is the sum of (1) new shares, plus (2) up to a maximum of returning shares, if any, which are those shares subject to outstanding stock options or other stock awards as of the effective date of the 2021 Plan that were granted under the 2015 Plan and which are forfeited, terminate, expire or are otherwise not issued.
+In addition, the number of shares of our common stock reserved for issuance under our 2021 Plan will automatically increase on January 1 of each calendar year that commences after our 2021 Plan becomes effective and continuing through and including January 1, 2031, in an amount equal to % of the total number of shares of our common stock outstanding on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares determined by our board of directors or compensation committee.
+The maximum number of shares of our common stock that may be issued on the exercise of incentive stock options under our 2021 Plan is

-Shares issued under our 2020 Plan will be authorized but unissued or reacquired shares of common stock.
-Shares subject to awards granted under our 2020 Plan that expire or terminate without being exercised in full, or that are paid out in cash rather than in shares, will not reduce the number of shares available for issuance under our 2020 Plan.
-Additionally, shares issued pursuant to awards under our 2020 Plan that we repurchase or that are forfeited, as well as shares used to pay the exercise price of an award or to satisfy the tax withholding obligations related to an award, will become available for future grant under our 2020 Plan.
+Shares issued under our 2021 Plan will be authorized but unissued or reacquired shares of common stock.
+Shares subject to awards granted under our 2021 Plan that expire or terminate without being exercised in full, or that are paid out in cash rather than in shares, will not reduce the number of shares available for issuance under our 2021 Plan.
+Additionally, shares issued pursuant to awards under our 2021 Plan that we repurchase or that are forfeited, as well as shares used to pay the exercise price of an award or to satisfy the tax withholding obligations related to an award, will become available for future grant under our 2021 Plan.